Reviewed by digital marketing experts

 Definition of Product Hierarchy

-Product hierarchy refers to the categorization of products or services offered by a company based on their complexity, price, or features.
-This organizational structure helps companies strategically position their offerings to target different customer segments.
+Product hierarchy refers to categorizing a company’s products or services based on their complexity, price, or features.
+This organizational structure helps companies strategically position their offerings to target customer segments.
 Typically, a product hierarchy starts with a core product, followed by sub-products or variations, and reaches down to the most specific variations to cater to distinct customer needs.

 Key Takeaways

-3. Understanding and managing product hierarchy allows companies to effectively analyze product performance, plan targeted marketing campaigns, and optimize inventory management to better cater to consumer needs and preferences.
+- Understanding and managing product hierarchy allows companies to analyze product performance effectively, plan targeted marketing campaigns, and optimize inventory management to better meet consumer needs and preferences.

 Importance of Product Hierarchy